coverlet-coverage/coverlet/README.md

 ## Known Issues

-Unfortunately we have some know issues, check it [here](Documentation/KnowIssues.md)
+Unfortunately we have some known issues, check it [here](Documentation/KnownIssues.md)

 ## Cake Add-In